RESTyard/RESTyard/README.md

 - Add extension methods for convenience when working with embedded entities
 - Add Exception if null is passed to HypermediaObjectReference
 - Add ExternalReference to work around situations where a route or URI can not be constructed by the framework.
-- Added a ApiMap to the CarShack project which shows an overview on the navigation possibilities for the Api
+- Added a ApiMap to the CarShack project which shows an overview on the navigation possibilities for the API
 - Updated CarShack project to show new features: see 'Cars' routes with multiple variable templates
 - Updated README.md